jaco4873/cds-language-analytics-2025/assignments/assignment_1/README.md

 ```bash
 ./run.sh [LOG_LEVEL]
 ```

-This script will create a virtual environment by invoking `setup.sh`, install dependencies, download the spaCy model, and optionally run the analysis.

 Where `LOG_LEVEL` is optional (DEBUG, INFO, WARNING, ERROR, CRITICAL; default is INFO).

+This script will create a virtual environment by invoking `setup.sh`, install dependencies, download the spaCy model, and prompt you to run the analysis.

 ## Methods
 The analysis extracts two types of linguistic features from each text: